saranshkarira/Deep-Learning-Paper-Summaries/squeezenet-alexnet-level-accuracy-with-50x-fewer-parameters-and-<0.5-model-size.md

 Key Contributions:

-- First to "explicitly" mention the modular approach and it's benefits(Yes, Inception was the first modular architecture).
+- First paper to "explicitly" mention the modular approach and it's benefits(Yes, Inception was the first modular architecture).
 - Authors propose that instead of tinkering each and every layer of a network which could scale to more than hundreds of layers, it is better to only design a local module(CNN Microarchitecture) and stack this module on top of one another along with some ad-hoc layers to make the overall network(CNN macroarchitecture) deeper.
 - Design strategies :
 	- Strategy 1.
 Replace majority of 3x3 with 1x1 filters to reduce parameter size by 9x